 Stance is the positioning of the feet, and the body over the feet, in relationship to the target area.
-The basic shooting stance for shotgun shooting is similar to any other fundamental athletic stance used in sports such as boxing, tennis, football and martial arts.
-The shooter should stand comfortably with feet about shoulder width apart.
-The right handed shooter should stand with the left foot slightly forward, pointing generally towards the anticipated break point for the target.
+The basic shooting stance for shotgun shooting is similar to any other fundamental athletic stance used in sports such as boxing, golf, tennis, football and martial arts.
+It is important to recognize that the ideal stance for an individual shooter may vary slightly from that of another shooter based on the shooter's build, athleticism and natural stance.
+It is also important to note that, throughout the history of shotgun shooting, prominent instructors have advocated different approaches to stance (e.g., Percy Stanbury/West London versus Robert Churchill).
+The key objective for a good stance is for the shooter to experience no tension at the breakpoints of a target or target pair and that the shooter be well balanced over his feet.
+The shooter should stand comfortably with feet about shoulder width apart, head forward ("nose over toes"), shoulders directly over the balls of the feet and waist slightly rearward ("buckle back") such that the shooter is well balanced.
 The knees should not be locked, but should not be overly bent either.
-The shooter's weight should be placed on the front foot (60/40 or 55/45), knees slightly bent, head forward ("nose over toes"), shoulders directly over feet and waist slightly rearward ("buckle back") such that the shooter's balance is slightly forward.
+The shooter's weight should be distributed somewhere between 60/40 and 50/50 (i.e., 50% of the weight on the left foot and 50% of the weight on the right foot).
 This stance provides a comfortable starting position from which the student can move with the target.
-(This is a demonstration area that is always best learned through repetition [tactilekinesthetic]. i.e., repeat, repeat, repeat.
-It is eye/muscle memory based.
+This is a demonstration area that is always best learned through repetition (tactile-kinesthetic...i.e., repeat, repeat, repeat, repeat.)
 Proper stance is important so that the shooter can comfortably move from the starting position to the break points of both targets with a minimal amount of bodily tension, or "torque", at the break points.
-Assuming the break point of a target is at 12 o'clock, the feet of a right-handed shooter would normally be positioned with the left foot at 1 o'clock and the right foot at 3 o'clock with balls of the feet approximately shoulders width apart.
-(NOTE: The ideal stance will vary according to the build and natural "neutral position" of the shooter: the point of rotation at which there is little to no tension or torque.)
-The tendency of a novice shooter is to set up a bit too oblique to, or turned away from, the break point causing them to sometimes over-rotate and lose balance through the break point.
+Assuming the break point of a target is at 12 o'clock, the feet of a right-handed shooter would normally be positioned with the left foot between 1 o'clock and 2 o'clock and the right foot at between 2 o'clock and 3 o'clock with balls of the feet approximately shoulder-width apart.
+For the left-handed shooter, the feet would normally be positioned with the right foot between 10 o'clock and 11 o'clock and the left foot between 9 o'clock and 10 o'clock.
+The tendency of a novice shooter is to set up a bit too oblique to, or turned away from, the break point causing them to either over-rotate or lose balance through the break point.

-We should not "jump on" a student for bad stance.
-If the shooter is breaking targets with a reasonably adequate stance, let him/her shoot.
-Make only minor modifications.
-The shooter will eventually work into a target that will provide the appropriate "teaching opportunity" for you to coach the shooter into a better stance.
-Remember, building initial confidence in the novice shooter is more important than immediately correcting every minor flaw and, because assuming a proper stance is best mastered through repetition, practice makes perfect.
+We should not necessarily "jump on" a student for bad stance if the shooter is breaking targets with a reasonably adequate stance.
+Let him/her shoot.
+The shooter will eventually have difficulty on a target that will provide the appropriate "teaching opportunity" for you to coach the shooter into a better stance.
+Remember, building initial confidence in the novice shooter is more important than immediately correcting every minor flaw and, because assuming a proper stance is best mastered through repetition.
+Practice makes perfect.
 Many novice students will slip back into poor posture with head back and waist forward.
 Using gentle reminders as the student is assuming the ready position will help: "boxer's stance", "nose over toes", "nose forward" and "buckle back" work quite effectively.
 After a few reminders, the student will start to understand what the proper shooting stance feels like and repeat it without prompting.